TonyinBio/tonyinbio/README.md

-### Hi there 👋
+### Hi!
+My name is Tony.
+Feel free to take a look around.
+Right now, I'm interested in:
-- 🌱 I’m currently learning machine learning
+- Reinforcement learning
-- 😄 Pronouns: he/him
+- Biomedical applications of AI
+- Learning problem representations

 <!--
 **TonyinBio/tonyinbio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.